martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 2. **Select characters using data intended to be used within each subset**

-Not all characters are based on the same data sources used within this research and relational model.
+Not all characters are based on the same data sources used within this research and relational model (see Chapter 6 for details).
 Some can be adapted (e.g., morphological cell can be, in some cases, used instead of plot), but some are based on the different sources of data.
 Characters which could not be used within subsets of relational model are then excluded from the initial selection.

 3. **Adapt characters to fit the framework**

 Those characters which are applicable, but are not readily available to be used within relational model should be adapted to fit the framework.
 It comprises mostly translation of plot-based characters to cell-based and metric-based characters into topology-based.
-Adaptation should be done with a sense of the meaning of each character which should not be significantly changed, otherwise is foundation in literature would be questionable and should be seen as a newly developed character.
+Adaptation should be done with a sense of the meaning of each character which should not be significantly changed, otherwise is foundation in literature would be questionable and a character should be seen as a newly developed one.

 4. **Eliminate logical correlations**